GrizzHacks/Beginners-Portal/InfoPage/README.md

 ```

 #### What We've Learned
-- `<figure>` is used to denote self-contained content; aka content that is not dependent upon the main "flow" of the webpage.[This website gives a good explaination under "Usage Notes".](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/figure)
+- [`<figure>`](https://www.w3schools.com/tags/tag_figure.asp): Used to denote self-contained content; aka content that is not dependent upon the main "flow" of the webpage.[This website gives a good explaination under "Usage Notes".](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/figure)
     - `<figure>` typically contains visual imagery of some sort.
 > The flow of a webpage is how developers talk about how different elements interact with one another.
 If we were to move our `<figure>` element to another point on the HTML document - say, above `<h1>` and `<h2>` - we would not affect how the elements interact with one another and with the rest of the webpage.
 > [Reading about semantic HTML](https://www.lifewire.com/why-use-semantic-html-3468271) and [HTML sections](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Using_HTML_sections_and_outlines#Sectioning_roots) may aid in understanding.